defeat the enemy, strongholds and spiritual warfare

 It’s a Monday-Friday Devotional with 260 entries about two minutes apiece to help connect God’s Word to whatever you do vocationally.

-Before that was a children’s book.
-But it’s unfair to call it a children’s book.
+Before that was a children’s book, but it’s unfair to call it a children’s book.
 I told my publisher I wanted it to be like a Pixar movie that made 5-year-olds gleeful and 55-year-olds weep.
 Thanks to our illustrator, we nailed that.
 It’s a retelling of Genesis 1, but unlike other books about Genesis 1 that treat the sixth day as the end of Creation, it’s treated as the beginning.
 Day Six is when God passed the baton and this blank canvas to us and said to create, fill, and subdue it.
 That’s Creator in You.

 Master of One is about excellence, focus, and calling.
 It’s a strategy for fulfilling the Biblical mandate to pursue excellence in all things, including vocations.